Miguel Ángel Rodríguez (squash player)

-Miguel Ángel Rodríguez Forero (born December 20, 1985 in Bogotá), known as Miguel Rodríguez, is a professional male squash player who represents Colombia.
+Miguel Ángel Rodríguez Forero (born December 20, 1985, in Bogotá), known as Miguel Rodríguez, is a professional male squash player who represents Colombia.
 He reached a career-high world ranking of World No. 4 in June 2015.

 Early life

 Rodríguez was born in Bogotá, Colombia.
 He was introduced to squash at the age of 2 by his father Ángel, a former professional squash player himself.
 He played primarily at the Club El Nogal in Bógota.
 Miguel attended the school Calasanz, where he also played football and table tennis.
-His most significant achievement as a junior is winning the US Junior Open and the Canadian Junior Open in Boys' Under 19 for 2 years in a row in 2003 and 2004.
-Rodríguez then started his professional squash career, and saw his first PSA World Tour title in November 2005 at the age of 19.
+His most significant achievement as a junior was winning the US Junior Open and the Canadian Junior Open in Boys' Under-19 for 2 consecutive seasons (2003 and 2004).
+Rodríguez then started his professional squash career, and won his first PSA World Tour title in November 2005 at the age of 19.

 Career overview

 Rodríguez won the Colombian Open twice, in 2008 and 2010, and was runner-up in 2006 and 2012.